mstksg/inCode/copy/entries/invent-matrices.md

 2. Each of those N vectors can, themselves, be defined using M scalars each.

-Our final conclusion: *any* linear transformation from an N dimensional vector space to an M dimensional vector space can be defined using $N M$ scalars.
+Our final conclusion: *any* linear transformation from an N dimensional vector space to an M dimensional vector space can be completely defined using $N M$ scalars.

 That's right -- *all* possible linear transformations from a 3-dimensional